olimorris/VectorCode/README.md

 > [!NOTE]
 > This project is in beta quality and only implements very basic retrieval and
 > embedding functionalities.
-There's plenty of rooms for improvements and any
+There are plenty of rooms for improvements and any
 > help is welcomed.

 > [!NOTE]